 January 28, 1972

-The smelter of International Smelting and Refining Company closed, leaving over 30 mining properties without a nearby smelter.
+Anaconda closed its smelter near Tooele, owned and operated by Anaconda subsidiary International Smelting and Refining Company.
+The closed smelter left over 30 mining properties in the region without a nearby smelter.
 These mines were forced to close due the high costs of shipment of their ores to the nearest custom smelters at three out-of-state locations: El Paso, Texas; East Helena, Montana; and Kellogg, Idaho.
 The International smelter was closed to save costs following Anaconda's loss of its properties in Chile, which were taken over by the Chilean government in 1971.
 To save the company, its unprofitable properties were either closed or sold.
 The sell-off did not work, and by 1975, Anaconda was purchased by Atlantic Richfield. (part from "Mining, Smelting and Railroading in Tooele County")

 June 12, 1972